ECE3400Team19/ECE3400Team19.github.io/Lab1/lab1.md

 <img src="pot.JPG" width="640" height="480" alt="pot!!!">

-\*HERE WE NEED TO DESCRIBE ADDING THE LED TO THIS CIRCUIT!!!\*

-EXPLAIN THIS PART!!!
+!
 Next, we added an LED to our circuit and used the potentiometer to control the brightness of the LED.
 We connected the LED up to a digital pin with PWM capability.
-PWM is pulse width modulation: the arduino can actually only output digital values, PWM outputs a fast square wave, with differing on and off times.
+PWM is pulse width modulation: the arduino can actually only output digital values, but PWM can create an analog output using digital means.
+PWM outputs a fast square wave, with differing on and off times.
 Because the square wave is so fast, it averages out, effectively creating an analog value.
+We can write an analog value between 0 and 255 to a PWM value.
+A higher PWM value is a higher duty cycle, analogWrite(255) is 100% duty cycle, meaning the pin that is being written will always be high.

 Code for adding LED to existing circuit:
 ```